-When thinking about the long-term direction for your business you wish you had a crystal ball to see what the future may bring.
+When thinking about the long-term direction for your business you wish you had a crystal ball to see the future.
 Lacking that crystal ball, we have to make assumptions about the future and develop a business strategy based on certain expectations.
-This is where scenario planning is helpful.
-This post looks at “what is scenario planning?”
+This is where scenario planning can be very helpful.

 What Is Scenario Planning?

 Scenario planning is often conducted as part of strategic planning.
 It’s a methodology for determining what the future might look like and making informed business decisions in anticipation of that future.

-In essence, scenario planning involves conducting qualitative and quantitative “what-if” analyses to develop a picture of the most plausible scenarios of the future.
+In essence, the planning process involves conducting qualitative and quantitative “what-if” analyses to develop a picture of the most plausible scenarios of the future.

 As a result, you’ll be better able to anticipate opportunities and threats the company may be facing.
 With that insight, you then develop a business strategy based on this “educated guess” about the future.

 Developing and evaluating scenarios is difficult in normal times.
 Let alone during the Covid-19 pandemic and the impact it has on the economy.

 There is a good deal of uncertainty about what the post-covid world might look like.
-Because of this uncertainty, this is a good time for companies to reinvent themselves and set a new course to get ready for the post-covid economy.
+Because of this uncertainty, now is a good time for companies to reinvent themselves and set a new course to get ready for the post-covid economy.

 Is Scenario Planning Important?

-Used wisely, scenario planning can create a competitive advantage if you’re capable of identifying opportunities in the marketplace that the competition has failed to see.
+Used wisely, scenario planning creates a competitive advantage if you’re capable of identifying new opportunities in the marketplace that the competition fails to see.

 Scenario planning helps you to visualize and quantify a range of possible viable futures given trends and uncertainties.
 The purpose is to eliminate the two most common mistakes in forecasting: overprediction and underprediction.

-By giving you a better understanding of what the future might look like, the method provides a tool to better manage risk and support strategic planning.
+By giving you a better understanding of what the future might look like, the method provides a tool for decision-making and better manage risk to support strategic planning.

 Don’t think it’s just for large companies.
 Small businesses can benefit from this planning method as well to make better strategic decisions.